9 Best Rides at Hollywood Studios, Which Ones You Shouldn’t Miss

 There’s a lot.
 Let’s start with the non-rides.

-First of all, Fantasmic! – the spectacular nighttime show – is finally back after a really long hiatus.
+First of all, Fantasmic! is a spectacular night time show.
 It is an absolute must-see with epic fireworks, a battle between good and evil and dozens of classic Disney characters.

 Second, I love The Hollywood Brown Derby.
 I know I’m showing my age here but this great restaurant is built to mimic the iconic Hollywood restaurant that was the rage through the Golden Era of Hollywood.